mamaj/nb-utils/README.md

 # nb-utils
-Utility functions for extracting parts of code, or outputs from Jupyter Notebook (ipynb) files
+Utility functions for extracting parts of a code cell and images in outputs from Jupyter Notebook (ipynb) files.

+## Requirements:
+python 3.8+
+nbformat